eduvpn/documentation/DEPLOY_CENTOS.md

     $ sudo -s
     # ./deploy_centos.sh

 Specify the hostname you want to use for your VPN server.
-Both the "Web" and "OpenVPN" DNS names can be identical for simple 1 machine setups.
+The recommended hostname SHOULD already be the one you want to use...
+If not, set the hostname correctly first.

 **NOTE**: you can NOT use `localhost` as a hostname, nor an IP address!